bookofproofs/bookofproofs.github.io/_sources/history/19th-century/fuchs.md

 **Lazarus Fuchs** was a Prussian mathematician who worked on differential equations and the theory of functions.

 ### Mathematical Profile (Excerpt):
-* We do not have dates for Lazarus's parents but we know that at the time he wrote his doctoral thesis his mother was deceased but his father was still alive.
 * Mathematics became the subject which, even at this early stage, Fuchs knew was going to dominate the rest of his life.
 * In addition to his school studies, Fuchs had to earn money by giving private tutoring and his abilities for developing hidden skills and talents in his pupils were quickly appreciated so that he became a much sought-after teacher.
 * One of his friends was Leo Königsberger who was four years younger that Fuchs and was also a pupil at the Friedrich Wilhelm Gymnasium in Posen.